Lameguy64/PSn00bSDK/README.md

 stability (the BIOS `libc` implementation of the PlayStation is actually buggy) and performance reasons.

 ## Notable features

-As of November 28, 2021
+As of March 28, 2022

-* Extensive GPU support with polygon, line and sprite primitives, high-speed DMA transfers for VRAM data and ordering tables.
+* Extensive GPU support with lines, flat shaded or textured polygon and sprite primitives, high-speed DMA for VRAM transfers and ordering tables.
 All video modes for both NTSC and PAL standards also supported with fully adjustable display area and automatic video standard detection based on last GPU mode.
-No BIOS ROM checks used.

-* Extensive GTE support with rotate, translate, perspective correction and lighting fully supported via C and assembly GTE macros paired with high speed matrix and vector functions.
-All calculations performed in fixed point integer math, not a single float defined.
+* Extensive GTE support with rotate, translate, perspective correction and lighting calculation fully supported through C and/or assembly GTE macros paired with high speed matrix and vector helper functions.
+All calculations performed in fixed point integer math, not a single float used.

-* Flexible interrupt service routine with easy to use callback mechanism for simplified handling and hooking of hardware and DMA interrupts, no crude event handler hooks or kernel hacks providing great compatibility with HLE BIOS implementations.
-Should work without issue for loader/menu type programs as well.
+* Flexible interrupt service subsystem with easy to use callback mechanism for simplified handling and hooking of hardware and DMA interrupts.
+No crude event handler hooks or kernel hacks providing great compatibility with HLE BIOS implementations and loader/menu type homebrew programs.

+* BIOS controller functions for polling controller input work as intended thanks to proper handling of hardware interrupts.
+No crude direct I/O polling of controllers in the main loop.

 * Complete Serial I/O support with SIOCONS driver for tty stdin/stdout console access.
-Hardware flow control also supported.
+Hardware flow control supported.

-* BIOS controller functions for polling controller input work as intended thanks to proper handling of hardware interrupts.
-No crude manual polling of controllers in a main loop.
-BIOS memory card functions may also work, but not yet tested extensively.

-* Full CD-ROM support via libpsxcd with data read, CD audio and XA audio playback support.
-Features built-in ISO9660 file system parser for locating and querying files and directories.
-Supports directories containing more than 30 files (classic ISO9660 only, no Rock Ridge or Joliet extensions) and also supports reading new sessions on a multi-session disc.
+* Full CD-ROM support using libpsxcd featuring data read, CD audio and XA audio playback, built-in ISO9660 file system parser with no file count limit (classic ISO9660 only, no Rock Ridge or Joliet extensions) and multi-session.

+* Preliminary MDEC support implemented with libpsxpress (no VLC decoding yet).
+  Sample encoder included.

+* Can target Konami System 573 arcade hardware with limited support (see examples/io/system573/main.c for details)

 * Experimental support for compiling separate sections of an executable into shared library files (DLLs) and linking them dynamically at runtime, plus